tajamar-web2019/curso_web_2009/README.md

 - if
     switch / case

+- try / catch

 - for
-    for (const key in array / object) for (const iterator of array /string)
-    do / while
+    for (const key in array / object) for (const iterator of array /string)  - ES6 do / while
     while

 #### Ejercicios ####